Welcome BICEPP Members, Businesses & Organizations

 BICEPP, Helping Businesses Become Disaster Resilient Since 1983...

-We hope you will find BICEPP's new website a useful tool for sharing information and finding resources and events important to the disaster community.
-Below, you’ll find what’s coming up on BICEPP's calendar.
-Use the button or the links on the left menu to navigate our site.
-If you are new to BICEPP, we hope you will consider joining to gain access to reduced event fees and resources reserved for BICEPP members only.
+NEW WEBSITE: On this site, you’ll find a list of BICEPP's scheduled events; links to programs and events of interest to our members and friends; articles, links and resources helpful for the business and disaster communities; and specific disaster related information for the business community.
+Scroll down and use the buttons on the left to navigate our site.
+If you are new to BICEPP, we hope you will consider joining BICEPP to gain access to reduced event fees and resources reserved for BICEPP members only.

 - The Great California Shakeout - Thursday, October 20, 2016 at preciously 10:20 am